What is a stablecoin?

 Don't invest unless you're prepared to lose all the money you invest.
 This is a high-risk investment and you should not expect to be protected if something goes wrong.
 Take 2 mins to learn more.

-Bitcoin and nearly all other cryptocurrencies are infamously volatile, capable of experiencing double-digit price swings in less than 24 hours.
-While this is an attractive feature for speculators looking to profit from price movements, it also remains one of the biggest barriers to the widespread adoption and legitimacy of cryptocurrency.
+Bitcoin and nearly all other cryptocurrencies are notoriously volatile – capable of experiencing double-digit price swings in less than 24 hours.
+That’s actually an attractive feature for speculative investors looking to profit from price movements, but it’s one of the biggest barriers to the widespread adoption and legitimacy of cryptocurrency as… a currency!
+After all, how can you really use something as a currency when its value flucctuates so wildly?

 Enter stablecoins.
 These fixed-price digital currencies provide stability and a much wider range of everyday use cases than cryptocurrencies currently enjoy, and there are now more than 50 stablecoin projects being developed around the world.